M. V. Suchindra Kumar

-Lieutenant General M. V. Suchindra Kumar AVSM, YSM & bar, VSM is a serving general officer of the Indian Army.
-He is the current Vice Chief of the Army Staff.
-He earlier served as the Deputy Chief of the Army Staff (Strategy).
+Lieutenant General M. V. Suchindra Kumar, PVSM, AVSM, YSM**, VSM is a retired general officer of the Indian Army.
+He last served as the General Officer Commanding-in-Chief Northern Command.
+He previously served as the 45th Vice Chief of the Army Staff, prior to that he was Deputy Chief of the Army Staff (Strategy).
+He also served as the Director General Military Intelligence and as the General Officer Commanding XVI Corps.
+He is also the Colonel of the Assam Regiment & the Arunachal Scouts.

 Early life and education

-Kumar completed his schooling from the Sainik School, Bijapur.
+He was born in a Lingayat family completed his schooling from the Sainik School, Bijapur.
 He then attended the National Defence Academy and the Indian Military Academy.
+He also attended the Defence Services Staff College, Wellington, Higher Command Course, Mhow and the National Defence College, New Delhi.
+He has also attended courses on Cooperative Security in South Asia in Sri Lanka and United Nations Senior Mission Leaders Course in Egypt.

 Military career

-Kumar was commissioned into the 1st battalion, The Assam Regiment (1 ASSAM) in June 1985.
+The general officer was commissioned into the 1st battalion, The Assam Regiment (1 ASSAM) in June 1985.
 He attended the Defence Services Staff College, Wellington.
 He served as an instructor at the Infantry School, Mhow.
 As part of the United Nations, he served as the Sector Senior Operations Officer in the Transitional Authority in Cambodia and in the Indian Army Training team in Lesotho.
 At Army headquarters, he served in the Military Secretary Branch.
 He commanded the 59 battalion, The Rashtriya Rifles (Assam).
 The RR battalions are deployed in a counter-insurgency role in Jammu and Kashmir.
-He subsequently attended the Higher Command Course at the Army War College, Mhow.

 Promoted to the rank of Brigadier, he commanded the 120 Infantry Brigade.
 For this stint, he was awarded the Yudh Seva Medal on 26 January 2014.
 He was then selected to attend the National Defence College in New Delhi, as part of the 54th course.
 After completing the course, he was appointed Brigadier General Staff (BGS) of a corps in the Eastern theatre.
 On 26 January 2018, he was awarded the Vishisht Seva Medal.

 General officer

-Kumar was promoted to the rank of Major General and appointed General officer commanding of an infantry division on the line of control.
+He was promoted to the rank of Major General and appointed General officer commanding of an infantry division on the line of control.
 In the 2019 Republic Day honours, he was awarded a bar to the Yudh Seva Medal.
 He subsequently served in the Military Intelligence directorate as the Additional Director General Military Intelligence (ADGMI).
-On 14 October 2020, he was promoted to the rank of Lieutenant General and appointed General officer commanding XVI Corps.
-He took over from Lieutenant General Harsha Gupta at Nagrota.
-On 1 March 2021, he took over as the Colonel of the Regiment of the Assam Regiment and the Arunachal Scouts.
+On 28 January 2020, he was promoted to the rank of Lieutenant General and was appointed the General Officer Commanding of XVI Corps succeeding Lieutenant General Harsha Gupta.
 For his tenure as GOC XVI Corps, he was awarded the Ati Vishisht Seva Medal on 26 January 2022.
 After a year-long stint, he moved to Army HQ as the Director General Military Intelligence (DGMI).
+After a short stint as DGMI, on 1 July 2022 he assumed the appointment of Deputy Chief of Army Staff (Strategy).